thiouneEtu/data_visualization/README.md

 ## Data visualization framework
-Development of a data visualization framework as part of the practical application of the knowledge acquired in the course of no-traditional database, Master (first year) Computer Science at University of Caen Normandy.
+Development of a data visualization framework as part of the practical application of the knowledge acquired in the course of no-traditional database, MSc of Computer Science at University of Caen Normandy.

 ## Technologies used
 1) Docker